 See if you can spot the next Bryn Terfel at the BBC Cardiff Singer of the World competition.
 Classical singers from across the globe flock to the Welsh capital (Caerdydd) to compete in this high-profile bi-annual event.
 A true test of talent in which the finalists sing their hearts out, it has been dubbed ‘the world’s greatest singing competition’.

 The music festival plays host to jazz musicians from around the world.
 Brecon town comes alive when the streets, cafés and pubs feature live jazz music.
 The coach park is situated on Canal Road.

 The music festival takes over Wrexham (Wrecsam) in North Wales and features more than 200 performances over multiple venues.
 As well as established UK and international acts, there are also sets from emerging Welsh performers.
-Visitors can also enjoy tips and discussions from leading music industry experts as well as theatre performances, live comedy and art exhibitions.
+Visitors can also enjoy tips and discussions from leading music industry experts as well as theatre performances, live comedy, short and long films, and art exhibitions.